 Battery life = Capacity / Consumption × (1 - Discharge safety),

 Capacity– Capacity of your battery, measured in ampere-hours – you can usually find this value printed on your battery (or use our battery capacity calculator);

 Consumption– Average current draw of your electronic device, expressed in amperes.
 (If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!); and

 Discharge safety– Percentage of your battery capacity that is never used.
 For example, if you use a LiPo battery to fly a drone, you should never discharge it below 20% – otherwise, it can be damaged.
 Our battery life calculator assumes a default discharge safety of 20%, but feel free to change it as you wish.

 💡 If you fly drones, then you might find our drone flight time calculator useful.

 How long will a battery last: sleep mode

-Now, let's imagine you are building an IoT device that spends most of the time in a sleep mode.
-You'll probably want to calculate how long will a battery last in such a case.
+Now, let's imagine you are building an IoT device that spends most of the time in sleep mode.
+You'll probably want to calculate how long a battery will last in such a case.
 All you have to do is open the

 advanced mode, you can adjust the following additional parameters: